Supreme Court allows Jan. 6 committee to get Trump documents - NewsBreak

 Supreme Court allows Jan.
 6 committee to get Trump documents

-In a rebuff to former President Donald Trump , the Supreme Court is allowing the release of presidential documents sought by the congressional committee investigating the Jan.
+WASHINGTON (AP) — In a rebuff to former President Donald Trump, the Supreme Court is allowing the release of presidential documents sought by the congressional committee investigating the Jan.
 6 insurrection.

 The justices on Wednesday rejected a bid by Trump to withhold the documents from the committee until the issue is finally resolved by the courts.
 Trump’s lawyers had hoped to prolong the court fight and keep the documents on hold.